jjdevega/Structural-diversity-in-banana-cultivars/README.md

 ## Use and Cite: How to obtain help

 Please reuse our code and ideas.
-If you use anything in this repository please cite: Higgins et al. [citation TBA]
+If you use anything in this repository, please cite: Higgins et al. [citation TBA]

-If you need help to use or adapt any of these scripts or to develop your own code on these method ideas, please open a issue in this repository.
-This will help to create a FAQ of benefit to others.
+If you need help to use or adapt any of these scripts, or to develop your own code on these method ideas, please open an issue in this repository.
+This will help to create a FAQ that will be of benefit to others.